openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-thin-provisioning.md

   thinProvision: "yes"
 ```

-Before creating thin provision volume, make ensure that required thin provisioning kernel module `dm_thin_pool` is loaded on all the nodes.
+Before creating a thin provision volume, make sure that the required thin provisioning kernel module `dm_thin_pool` is loaded on all the nodes.

 To verify if the modules are loaded, run:
 ```